EchoMAV/donington_docs/docs/userguide.md

 !!! note
-    If the label is damanged, or the static IP has been inadvertendly changes, you can use the configuration IP "backdoor" alias of __192.168.154.0/24__ to access the system.
+    If the label is damaged, or the static IP has been inadvertently changes, you can use the configuration IP "backdoor" alias of __192.168.154.0/24__ to access the system.
 Ensure your host system is in the 192.168.0.0/24 subnet (any valid IP address __not equal__ to 192.168.154.0 will work).
 Please refer to the instructions above for how to change your host IP address.

 ## IP Configuration

 __The EchoPilot AI will be labeled from the factory with a static IP address in the 10.223.0.0/16 subnet such as 10.223.134.126 (for example only).
 If you do not know the IP address, you may be able to access the system using the backdoor/alias IP of 192.168.154.0/24__.

-Duriong provisioning, the system's static IP address is calculated using the last two octets of the Jetson's `eth0` interface MAC address with a netmask of 255.255.0.0 (/16).
-For example, given the MAC address of 00:30:1A:4E:A4:3E, the last two octets 0xA4 and 0x3E are onverted from hex to decimal and then assigned as the last two octets of the IP address.
+During provisioning, the system's static IP address is calculated using the last two octets of the Jetson's `eth0` interface MAC address with a netmask of 255.255.0.0 (/16).
+For example, given the MAC address of 00:30:1A:4E:A4:3E, the last two octets 0xA4 and 0x3E are converted from hex to decimal and then assigned as the last two octets of the IP address.
 In this example, this MAC address would correspond to 10.223.164.62/16 because 0xA4 = 164 and 0x3E = 62.
 This IP address is printed on the label from the factory.

 ### Changing the IP Address